The brewery

 1879

-After completing their brewing training, daughter Christine and son Bernard joined the family brewery.
+After completing their brewing training, daughter Christine and son Bernard join the family business.

 1896

-Sales are growing and Willem invests heavily in marketing campaigns and the first automatic bottle-filling machine in Limburg.
+Sales grow and Willem invests heavily in marketing campaigns as well as in the first automatic bottle-filling machine in Limburg.

 1902

-His beer wins a gold medal at the International Exposition.
-A true crowning achievement for his masterpiece.
+His beer wins a gold medal at the International Exhibition.
+A true testament to his masterpiece.

 1903

-After Willem’s death, his children Bernard and Christine (2nd generation) take over.
-They introduce Pilsener and Limburg Brown in addition to Limburgs Blond.
+After Willem’s death, his children Bernard and Christine (second generation) take over the brewery.
+They introduce Limburgs Blond, Pilsner and Limburgs Bruin.

 1905